thomazchamberlain/TVSeriesIntros/README.md

 3. Fingerprint all episodes listening for the theme tune.
 4. Slice the video files from start to time where match was found for fingerprint.
 5. Joing all output files together.

+Steps 1 & 2 are currently not implemented and instead a hardcoded mp3 of the themetune is used.
+Feel free to PR it.